 The contents of the course work will be explained by the tutor for each course.
-If at any point your tutor is concerned about your progress, they will let you know.
+If at any point your tutor or Programme Leader is concerned about your progress, they will let you know.

 Academic Integrity

 Ara requires learners to be honest and act with integrity in their learning and assessments.